Advertiser Disclosure

 By leveraging airline partnerships, your next flight on United Polaris business class could help fast-track your way to elite status.
 Image Credit: Chris Hassan

-But if you’re still pretty price-sensitive, it can make sense to use your Amex points to book your flight because it allows you to redeem points while still earning elite status.
+But if you’re still price-sensitive, it can make sense to use your Amex points to book your flight, because it allows you to redeem points while still earning elite status.
 Why?
 Because booking a flight via AmexTravel.com counts as a paid ticket rather than an award ticket, even when you use Pay With Points.
-So while you’re still spending your Amex points, you’re also accruing elite-qualifying miles in addition to any award miles you earn.
+So while you’re still spending your Amex Membership Rewards points, you’re also accruing elite-qualifying miles in addition to any award miles you earn.

-Let’s consider United Airlines, whose MileagePlus loyalty program changed drastically in 2019 in order to focus on cash spent with the airline rather than miles flown.
-If you book a ticket directly with United, you’ll only earn elite-qualifying points based on the fare of your ticket, rather than the actual distance you flew.
-This is true of all 3 big U.S. airlines: United, American Airlines, and Delta.
+Let’s consider United Airlines, whose MileagePlus loyalty program has undergone significant changes over the years.
+If you book a ticket directly with United, you only earn elite-qualifying points based on the fare of your ticket rather than the actual distance you flew.
+This is true of all 3 big U.S. airlines, United, American Airlines, and Delta.

-However, when you book a ticket with and fly on a partner airline, but still credit it to your United, Delta, or American Airlines account, the amount you’ll earn is usually calculated according to the distance you flew divided by a set amount, rather than the price you paid.
+However, when you book a ticket with and fly on a partner airline but still credit it to your United, Delta, or American Airlines account, the amount you earn is usually calculated according to the distance you flew divided by a set amount rather than the price you paid.

 Each airline has a separate earning chart for each partner, but let’s look at United’s Air Canada chart: